bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 Qualification for an incentive can be based on *age* and/or *income*.
 You can find the distributions of Sioux Faux's population over age and income on the page [**INSERT LINK**].

 Incentives for one mode do not disqualify providing incentives for another mode.
 Additionally, the price of each leg in a multimodal trip will be adjusted by the amount of incentive allocated to the qualifying agent undertaking the trip.
-That is, for each trip (i.e. travel from the agent's origin to the goal activity), the best route for each multimodal type will include subsidies in the overall cost of the trip.
+That is, for each trip (i.e. travel from the agent's origin to the goal activity), the best route for each multimodal type will include incentives in the overall cost of the trip.
 This generalized cost will then factor into agent decision-making.

 #### 2.2.
 Technical Details:
 Your recommendation is to be submitted in a file named `ModeIncentives.csv` according to the format specified in Table 2.
 See Figure 5 for an example.